semgrep/semgrep-docs/docs/getting-started.md

 ## Write a rule

-Once Semgrep is running locally, see the [Semgrep Tutorial](https://semgrep.dev/learn) to quickly learn how to write precise rules.
+Once Semgrep is running locally, see the [Semgrep Tutorial](https://semgrep.dev/learn) to learn how to write precise rules.

 Semgrep rules can cover a wide range of use cases:

-- Automating code review comments
+- Automating code review comments.
-- Detecting secure coding violations
+- Detecting secure coding violations.
-- Detecting API routes, database models, or similar code segments
+- Detecting API routes, database models, or similar code segments.
-- Identifying authentication violations
+- Identifying authentication violations.
-- Lightweight vulnerability detection
+- Lightweight vulnerability detection.
-- Scanning configuration files
+- Scanning configuration files.
 - And more!
 Check out more use cases [here](../writing-rules/rule-ideas/).

 Visit [Writing Rules > Getting started](../writing-rules/overview/) for an in-depth guide and reference material.